TitiSkywalker/Graphics/README.md

 To compute the intersection point, I first test the incoming ray with the bounding box.
 If no intersection is detected, I can safely return without further computation.
 If a intersection is detected, we must recurse on all children.

 In the worst case we need to traverse the tree, which takes $O(n)$ time.
 In the best case we can return immediately, which takes $O(1)$ time.
-If the triangles are layed out evenly in space, it will only take $O(\log n)$ time.
+If the triangles are laid out evenly in space, it will only take $O(\log n)$ time.

 Kd-tree is not perfectly balanced, but it is smarter.
 It allows us to recurse only once when we get lucky.
 For BVH we need to recurse twice, but the depth is smaller.
 I choose BVH because coding is simpler, and the constant coefficient within $O()$ is smaller.